The Oriental Bangkok in 1900 — and today.

 The Mandarin Oriental Bangkok

-Since decades “The Oriental”, as it is affectionately known by travellers from all over the globe, leads the lists of all "best-hotels-in-the-world" publications.
+Since decades “The Oriental”, as it is affectionately known by travellers from all over the globe, leads the lists of most "best-hotels-in-the-world" publications.

 Moreover, it is an institution of hospitality.
 It offers ± 400 rooms keys, various restaurants – all so different that recently the question popped up “Why actually visit Bangkok while at The Oriental?”, recreation facilities setting industry standards, and – what makes it so important to all of us – a wonderful history dating back to the mid of the 19th century (that is the 1860s).